semtexzv/Prospector/README.md

 ### Reporting issues
 When you encounter an issue with this miner, please open new Github issue with as much information as you can provide.
 You can also include the `info.db` file, that is created by miner, and last entry from `logs` directory.
 The `info.db` file is a SQLite database that contains some information about mining sessions.
 It does not however contain any of your adresses, or pools on which you mine.
 You can inspect this file to ensure it does not contain sensitive information.

 # Upcoming features
-1. Support of other coins, namely Dcr, Zcash on GPU and HodlCoin on CPU
+1. Support of other coins
-2. More optimized OpenCL kernels
+2. More optimized OpenCL and CUDA kernels
 3. Better support for remote monitoring.
+4. Integrated web interface

 # Reasons you should use prospector